 The tardy student will be subject to disciplinary action by the school administration or by the teacher.
 Since tardiness interferes with the child's progress in school and disrupts classroom teaching, parents are expected to see that their children cultivate the habit of punctuality.
-A student is tardy if not present IN the classroom at 7:55 a.m.
+A student is tardy if not present IN the classroom at 7:40 a.m.
 Students who are tardy must report to the school office and sign in at the school kiosk to obtain a tardy slip before going to their classrooms.
-Students in grades K-5 must be accompanied by a parent to sign them in.
+Students in grades TK-5 must be accompanied by a parent to sign them in.
 Students in grades 6-8 may sign in on their own.
 Tardy slips are to be presented to the homeroom teacher.
-Students in grades K-8 will receive three conduct points for six unexcused tardies which will result in an after school detention.
-Points accumulate throughout the year and DO NOT reset with each grading period.
+Students in grades K-8 will receive a lunch detention for five unexcused tardies.
+Tardies accumulate throughout the year and DO NOT reset with each grading period.
 If a student arrives after 11:00 a.m. or leaves before 12:00 p.m. he/she is absent for half a day.